TanyaGir/Linux-Server-Configuration/README.md

 Create a Ubuntu Linux-based instance on Lightsail.

-   - 1.Create new instance i.e. my_instance_name on Lightsail.
+   - Create new instance i.e. my_instance_name on Lightsail.

-   - 2.Create and attach a static ip for your Lightsail instance i.e. my_static_ip.
+   - Create and attach a static ip for your Lightsail instance i.e. my_static_ip.

-   - 3.Note the Public and Private IPs for your instance, and add the following ports:
+   - Note the Public and Private IPs for your instance, and add the following ports:

+     Static/Public IP - Example: 18.188.139.111

+     Private IP - Example: 172.26.12.18

+Click on the Connect tab

+Click the Account page at the bottom

+Click the 'Download' to download your private key

+  It should go to your Download folder by default.
+It is a .pem file.We can use it to log into our server